 Aczel appears to be a supporter of NOMA, the position that science and religion are non-overlapping magisteria, each dealing with their own areas of inquiry.
 However, by using God to explain several qualities of the universe and life, he leaves the boundaries of religion and despite his recommendation, steps firmly onto the terrain of cosmology and biology.
 Regardless, the introduction of God doesn’t answer anything about our place in the universe or about the nature of the world.

-The entire article by Aczel is in essence nothing more than a “God of the gaps” argument.
+The article “Why science does not disprove God” by Aczel is in essence nothing more than a “God of the gaps” argument.
 He highlights areas where science doesn’t have an explanation (yet) and posits that God must have done those bits.
-Just because we don’t understand something yet, doesn’t mean that God must have done it.
+Just because we don’t understand something, doesn’t mean that God must have done it.
 If that is where you invoke God as an explanation, then “God is an ever receding pocket of scientific ignorance”, as Neil deGrasse Tyson put it.
 Never in the history of scientific discovery has the best answer for anything been “God”.
+Science does not need the god hypothesis to explain how things work.
 I expect it will continue to be like that.